heavyblotto/memorativa/docs/memorativa-design.md

    - Calibrates symbolic interpretations

    The reference processing system operates in 3D spherical space, using a specialized processor to maintain spatial relationships:

+   This Python code defines a class called `NatalReferenceProcessor` designed to process `SphericalToken` objects in relation to a "Natal Bead," represented as a `SphericalTriplet`.
+This class implements a mechanism for personalizing or contextualizing token processing based on a reference point in the 3D spherical space.

    ```python
    class NatalReferenceProcessor: